 Can I lay turf in October?
-Well, laying turf is one of the few gardening jobs that can be done at any time of year.
+Laying turf is one of the few gardening jobs that can be done at any time of year.
 However, you do need to adapt your technique a little for the season.
-In this blog, we’re looking at laying turf in October.
+This article will take you through the process of laying the best turf in October.

-- In October, please take special care to avoid compacting the soil
+- In October, take special care to avoid compacting the soil

 - Pre-turfing fertiliser is important at this time of year

-- Don’t let turf dry out but be wary of overwatering
+- Don’t let your turf dry out, but be wary of overwatering

-For turf to establish well, the soil needs to have a nice fine consistency (like the topping of an apple crumble).
+For turf to establish well, the soil needs to have a nice fine consistency, like the topping of an apple crumble.
 It should also be firmed down so that it won’t settle over the wintertime.
-However, there is a big difference between a firm and solid.
-A solid pan of soil won’t encourage strong root growth.
+However, there is a big difference between a firm and solid base, and a solid pan of soil won’t encourage strong root growth.

 The ideal consistency of prepared turfing soil is 50% solids, 25% water and 25% air.
 When soil is pressed down hard, the air and water are expelled.